Hike Kanarraville Canyon Falls

 Once you start hiking you can go for as long or as short a hike as you like depending on your comfort level in the canyon.
 This hike is great because it becomes scenic rather quickly, so you don’t have to travel to far if you don’t want.
 At just under two miles in, you’ll get to the first waterfall, a popular spot for photographers.
 A tree limb is fastened with wooden 2x4s to make a rustic, neat ladder that sits right next to the gushing falls.
 For photos with beautiful coloring and that glassy water look, bring a lightweight tripod, and hang out for a while.

-Beginning May 1, 2018 anyone wishing to hike Kanarra Falls must purchase a hiking permit.
-Currently, there are no limits on the number of hiking permits available; however, daily limits may be considered in the future.
+Hiking Kanarra Falls requires a hiking permit.
 Permits can be purchased for $8 per person online at kanarrafalls.com.
-There is a nominal transaction fee and the permit includes parking at both the Town and Sweet Spot parking lots.
+The permit includes parking at both the Town and Sweet Spot parking lots.
 Hiking permits can also be purchased at the Kanarra Falls trailhead, but the transaction will be credit card/debit only.
 No cash transactions will be allowed and there are no refunds.

 There is one group permit available per day for nonprofits that allows up to 30 people in the group.
 The cost is $25 per group.
 Advance reservation through kanarrafalls.com and proof of nonprofit status (IRS tax designation letter or state tax exempt certificate) are required.
 The group permit is not available to commercial tours and outfitters.
 Commercial operations must purchase the $8 per person permit for their guests.